-On January 23, 2024, Tongshun Company ("TS") filed suit against one of our subsidiaries, Gemstar Technology (Yangzhou) Co.
-Ltd. ("GTY"), claiming among other things, breach of an employment agency contract, and as is standard in Chinese litigation matters such as these, TS has also requested the court to order a hold on GTY's bank account for the total claimed amount of RMB 35 million.
+On January 23, 2024, Tongshun Company ("TS") filed suit against one of our subsidiaries, GTY, claiming among other things, breach of an employment agency contract, and as is standard in Chinese litigation matters such as these, TS has also requested the court to order a hold on GTY's bank account for the total claimed amount of RMB 35 million.
 This asset protection order is a standard request and routinely granted.
 On February 5, 2024, we learned that the court accepted the lawsuit filed by TS.
+On

-On February 8, 2024, we deposited RMB 35 million (approximately \$4.9 million) with the court.
+February 8, 2024, we deposited RMB 35 million (approximately \$5.0 million) with the court.
+On July 12, 2024, we were refunded RMB 10 million (approximately \$1.4 million) of the original deposit.
 This deposit is included in prepaid expenses and other current assets on our consolidated balance sheets.
-The hearing on this matter has been stayed pending settlement discussions between the parties.
+We have ongoing settlement discussions and while such discussions continue, the hearing on this matter has been stayed.